If you follow soccer at all, you probably agree that FIFA is synonymous with corruption.

 We may never know the true downside of WC 2018 for Russian citizens.
 Opposition, protests, and the news media are suppressed under Putin’s virtual dictatorship.

-Qatar is also a dictatorship that suppresses the media, but it has a small docile population that sees no reason to complain.
+Qatar is also a dictatorship that suppresses the media, but its small docile citizenry sees no reason to complain.
 Qatar sits on top of massive natural gas reserves, and its 300,000 subjects comprise the wealthiest citizenry in the world.

 However, Qatar does not have enough citizens to build 9 new stadiums, renovate 3 stadiums, build 70,000 hotel rooms, and construct the infrastructure needed to host over 3 million visitors in one month.
 The country also doesn’t have enough citizens to serve, clean, cook, drive, guard, etc., all those fans, Qataris, and white collar workers.